mpiersonsmela/SeqVerify/README.md

 * ```--output``` (Type: String) Used as the identifying name for all the files and folders to do with the particular call.
 E.g. ```--output Sample1``` will cause the output folder to be named "seqverify_Sample1"
 * ```--reads_1``` and ```--reads_2``` (Type: String/Path) The paired-read FASTA/FASTQ, or gzipped FASTA/FASTQ source files for the reads.
 Also accepts paths to the files if they're not in the working folder.
 * ```--genome``` (Type: String/Path) Name or path of FASTA file to be used as reference genome for the reads (e.g. [CHM13](https://github.com/marbl/CHM13#downloads)).
-* ```--markers``` (Type: String/Path) Names or paths of FASTA files containing the genomes of the markers to detect (transgened, unwanted plasmids, etc.).
+* ```--markers``` (Type: String/Path) Names or paths of FASTA files containing the sequences of the markers to detect (transgenes, unwanted plasmids, etc.).
 Accepts more than one if necessary, space-separated.
 Can also be left blank.

 SeqVerify has the following optional arguments:
 ##### Performance